acarrillo3/100-days-of-code/log.md

 ### Day 23 and 24, April, 15 and 17, Friday
 it took the two days but it felt like a whole week to complete the Basic Algorithmic Scripting section, It was a hard section and I definitely need more practice. #100DaysOfCode #freeCodeCamp

+### Day 25 - 27
+I stop working on JavaScript for now as I am now learning python.
+I completed the Object Oriented Programming from FreeCodeCamp.
+I will return once I have more time.
+Now building data structures and algorithm in python are my fav